 (string: "")- Path to a configuration file or directory of configuration files.
 This flag can be specified multiple times to load multiple configurations.
 If the path is a directory, all files which end in .hcl or .json are loaded.

 (string: "standard")- Log format.
-Supported values are "standard" and "json".
-This can also be specified via the VAULT_LOG_FORMAT environment variable.
+Supported values are

 (bool: false)- (environment variable) Allow Vault to be started with builtin engines which have the

 Pending Removaldeprecation state.
 This is a temporary stopgap in place in order to perform an upgrade and disable these engines.
 Once these engines are marked